 Risk of injury from pressurised components!
+Media escaping under pressure can cause injuries.

 - Only carry out installation work when the system is depressurised. - For retrofitting an existing system: Drain the system or shut off the supply pipes of the system section and depressurise the system section. - Any work on the system may only be carried out by specialist tradespeople.